pmkruyen/dearscholar/app/filestructure.md

 ## Diary configuration
 ### surveyStructure
-A table with the following columns and only a single row.
+A table with the following columns and only a single row:
 | Column name | Content |
 |:---------|---------:|
 |consent | Content for the informed consent form|